Swift (programming language): History

 Development of Swift started in July 2010 by Chris Lattner, with the eventual collaboration of many other programmers at Apple.
+Swift was motivated by the need for a replacement for Apple's earlier programming language Objective-C, which had been largely unchanged since the early 1980s and lacked modern language features.
 Swift took language ideas "from Objective-C, Rust, Haskell, Ruby, Python, C#, CLU, and far too many others to list".
 On June 2, 2014, the Apple Worldwide Developers Conference (WWDC) application became the first publicly released app written with Swift.
 A beta version of the programming language was released to registered Apple developers at the conference, but the company did not promise that the final version of Swift would be source code compatible with the test version.
 Apple planned to make source code converters available if needed for the full release.

 The Swift Programming Language, a free 500-page manual, was also released at WWDC, and is available on the Apple Books Store and the official website.

 Swift reached the 1.0 milestone on September 9, 2014, with the Gold Master of Xcode 6.0 for iOS.
 Swift 1.1 was released on October 22, 2014, alongside the launch of Xcode 6.1.
 Swift 1.2 was released on April 8, 2015, along with Xcode 6.3.
 Swift 2.0 was announced at WWDC 2015, and was made available for publishing apps in the App Store on September 21, 2015.

 Swift 3.0 was released on September 13, 2016.
-Swift 4.0 was released on September 19, 2017.
+Through version 3.0, the syntax of Swift went through significant evolution, with the core team making source stability a focus in later versions.

+Swift 4.0, released on September 19, 2017, introduced several changes to some built-in classes and structures.
+Code written with previous versions of Swift can be updated using the migration functionality built into Xcode.
 Swift 4.1 was released on March 29, 2018.
+In the first quarter of 2018, Swift surpassed Objective-C in measured popularity.

+Swift 5, released in March 2019, introduced a stable binary interface on Apple platforms, allowing the Swift runtime to be incorporated into Apple operating systems.
+It is source compatible with Swift 4.